There is a newer version of this course. Please see the schedule for the new JMP Software: Statistical Process Control course.

 Individuals who want to learn how to use JMP to perform statistical process control and process capability analysis

-Before attending this course, it is recommended you complete the JMP Software: A Case Study Approach to Data Exploration course or have equivalent experience.
+Before attending this course, it is recommended you complete the JMP Software: Data Exploration course or have equivalent experience.

 This course addresses JMP software.